thenoursehorse/risb/docs/tutorials/bilayer-hubbard.md

 # Exercises

+1. Can you match each part above with the self-consistent loop defined in the literature?
 1. Fill in the gaps in the code above to make the simplest version.
 1. Change the code above to use `EmbeddingED` and `Tetras`.
 1. Solve for a range of $$U$$ values.